NWylynko/personal-link-sharing-site/README.md

 - ### Vercel Analytics
 Simple, free, respectful analytics, we want to know how many people are looking at our site right.

+## New Features

+Got a great idea for pulling in data from an api, wanna use a different analytics module, etc?

+Create a fork and get to work, if you want help with it open a pr and I will see what I can do.
+I am more than happy to merge back in any cool features.